woman in a field

 Rehmannia is a flowering plant with adaptogenic properties.

-It has been shown to have the following properties:
+It has been shown to have the following benefits:

 • Antioxidant